-- Evaluation of patient's needs and concerns regarding: - ▶ Knowledge of genetic testing for cancer risk, including benefits, risks, and limitations - ▶ Goals for cancer family risk assessment - · Detailed family history including: - ▶ Collection of a comprehensive family history - ♦ Assessing family history; close blood relatives include first-, second-, and third-degree relatives on each side of the family, particularly around individuals with a diagnosis of cancer (See EVAL-B) - ♦ Types of cancer, bilaterality, age at diagnosis, subtype, and pathology report confirmation - ♦ Ethnicity (specifically Ashkenazi Jewish ancestry) - Detailed medical and surgical history including: - ▶ Documentation of prior genetic testing results for patients and their family members - ▶ Personal cancer history (eg, age, histology, laterality) - ▶ Pathology reports of primary cancers and/or benign lesions (eg, breast biopsies) - ► Carcinogen exposure (eg, history of radiation therapy) - ▶ Reproductive history - ▶ Hormone or oral contraceptive use - ▶ History of risk-reducing surgeries - Focused physical exam (conducted by qualified clinician): - ▶ Cowden syndrome/PTEN hamartoma tumor syndrome (PHTS) specific: dermatologic,^a including oral mucosa, head circumference, and thyroid (enlarged or nodular on palpation)
+- Evaluate patient's needs and concerns regarding: - Knowledge of genetic testing for cancer risk, including benefits, risks, and limitations - Goals for cancer family risk assessment - Detailed family history including: - Collection of a comprehensive family history - Assessing family history; close blood relatives include first-, second-, and third-degree relatives on each side of the family, particularly around individuals with a diagnosis of cancer (See EVAL-B) - ◊ Types of cancer, bilaterality, age at diagnosis, subtype, and pathology report confirmation - ◊ Ethnicity (specifically Ashkenazi Jewish ancestry) - Detailed medical and surgical history including: - Documentation of prior genetic testing results for patients and their family members - > Personal cancer history (eg, age, histology, laterality) - Pathology reports of primary cancers and/or benign lesions (eg, breast biopsies) - Carcinogen exposure (eg, history of radiation therapy) - ▶ Reproductive history - Hormone or oral contraceptive use - History of risk-reducing surgeries - Focused physical exam (conducted by qualified clinician) when indicated: - CS/PHTS specific: dermatologic,^a including oral mucosa, head circumference, and thyroid (enlarged or nodular on palpation)

-- Generation of a differential diagnosis and educating the patient on inheritance patterns, penetrance, variable expressivity, and the possibility of genetic heterogeneity - Preparation for the possible outcomes of testing, including positive (pathogenic, likely pathogenic), negative, uncertain variants, and mosaic results - Obtaining written informed consent, and documenting the informed consent in the patient's medical record - Discuss possible management options if a mutation is identified (enhanced surveillance, risk-reducing agents, and risk-reducing surgery) - Advise about possible inherited cancer risk to relatives, options for risk assessment, testing, and management. - Cost of genetic testing - Current legislation regarding genetic discrimination and the privacy of genetic information
+- Generate a differential diagnosis and educating the patient on inheritance patterns, penetrance, variable expressivity, and the possibility of genetic heterogeneity - Prepare for the possible outcomes of testing, including positive (pathogenic, likely pathogenic), true negative and uninformative negative, uncertain variants, and mosaic results - Obtain written informed consent, and documenting the informed consent in the patient's medical record - Discuss plan for results disclosure when appropriate, including the possibility of the patient consenting to Release of Information of test results to a close relative or spouse when results are released. - Discuss possible management options if a mutation is identified (enhanced surveillance, risk-reducing agents, and risk-reducing surgery) - Advise about possible inherited cancer risk to relatives, options for risk assessment, testing, and management. - Cost of genetic testing - Current legislation regarding genetic discrimination and the privacy of genetic information